Can Transverse Mass Scaling Shed Light on the Event-Activity Dependence of $\Upsilon$ Mesons Production at LHC?: Summary

 \section{Summary}

-Systematic analysis of transverse-momentum distributions of mesons produced in \pp collisions at the LHC energies suggests that the spectra of light mesons and ground state quarkonia particles have the same spectral shape, given by Eq.~\eqref{eq:mT} with universal parameters $T$ and $n$ at a given collision energy.
-Open heavy flavor mesons with $c$-quark in them have significantly harder spectra, and open-flavor $b$-mesons even harder.
+A systematic analysis of transverse-momentum distributions of mesons produced in \pp collisions at LHC energies suggests that the spectra of light mesons and ground state quarkonia particles have the same spectral shape, given by Eq.~\eqref{eq:mT} with universal parameters $T$ and $n$ for a given collision energy.
+Open-heavy-flavor mesons with $c$-quark in them have significantly harder spectra, and open-flavor $b$-mesons even harder.
 Production rates of excited bottomonia states with respect to ground state are significantly suppressed at \pT approaching zero, with more suppression measured for the higher excited state.
 The effect diminishes with increasing \pT but remains significant at least up to 30 GeV.
-Production rates of \Utwo and \Uthree states are fewer by factors 1.6 and 2.4 respectively, then they would be anticipated from the \mT-scaling assumption.
-Production rates of \psits is generally consistent with the expectation from \jpsi, although a smaller-magnitude suppression cannot be excluded.
-Current theoretical calculations do not explain the observed discrepancies.
+Production rates of \Utwo and \Uthree states are fewer by factors 1.6 and 2.4, respectively, than they would be anticipated from the \mT-scaling assumption.
+This suppression of higher \Upsn qualitatively agrees with the effect observed in~\cite{CMS:2013jsu,CMS:2020fae} and may be a manifestation of the same physics phenomenon.
+Production rate of \psits is generally consistent with the expectation from \jpsi, although a smaller-magnitude suppression cannot be excluded.
+Current theoretical calculations can be advanced by relating the cross-section measurements to the event multiplicity.